emonree/doctor-visits/README.md

     - Instead of creating a second schema for a patient's visits and associating them, I ended up using the index for each visit's document when updating.
     - Struggle: I couldn't figure out how to delete a visit based on the index

-- Couldn't get the shadow effect working for my input buttons so I had to change it to a button.
+- Couldn't get the shadow effect working for my input buttons so I had to change it to a button class instead.

 ----

 ## Biggest Struggle:

--
+- I struggled with each of the CRUD actions in the visits array.
+The visits array is an array of objects in the patients collection.
+Alex recommended creating a second schema to associate the Patient to their Visits.
+I ended up not doing that because I managed to get it working using indexes to get the array items.

 ----